shantanu49001/EMB_PROJECT_8085/README.md

-# Standard Programs Implemented in Machine Language
+# Standard Programs Implemented in Machine CODE

 ## Overview
 This repository contains implementations of various standard programs using machine language code.
 Each program is designed to perform a specific computation or operation, ranging from basic arithmetic operations to more complex algorithms.